Guidelines for Reviewers

 - Are appropriate statistical/econometric analyses used?
 Are they sufficiently justified and explained?
 Are statements of significance justified?

 - When results are stated in the text of the paper, are they supported by data?
 Can you verify them easily by examining tables and figures?
 Are any of the results counterintuitive?

-- Are all tables and figures necessary, clearly labelled, well designed, and readily interpretable?
-Is information in the tables and figures redundant?
+- Are all tables and figures necessary, clearly labeled, well designed, and readily interpretable?
+Is the information in the tables and figures redundant?
 Is it repeated in the text?

 - Are the conclusions supported by the data presented?

 - Are the references cited the most appropriate to support the manuscript?
 Are citations provided for all assertions of fact not supported by the data in this paper?
 Are any key citations missing?

 - Consider the length of the manuscript, relative to the content.
 Should any portions of the paper be expanded, condensed, combined, or deleted?
 (Please be specific in your advice, and don't simply advise overall shortening by x%).

 - Does the manuscript comply with the Instructions for Authors?